FREQUENTLY ASKED QUESTIONS

 - Customer contact information

 - Grade of coating

 - Please mark coating area with a Sharpie marker or similar

 - Purchase Order / Packing Slip if applicable

-- Return Shipping Information – including UPS shipper number if applicable
+- Return Shipping Information – including UPS or FedEx shipper number if applicable

 How Should I Package My Parts for Shipment?

 When packaging parts to ship to us, keep in mind that the boxes will go through abuse in the shipping process.
 It is always better to overprotect so that damage does not occur to your parts.
 Metal parts should be packaged so that they can not touch other metal parts.
 Double-walled cardboard boxes are ideal for shipping.
 The parts should be packaged tightly so that they can not move within the box.
 Air bubble packing to fill space around heavy metal parts is not appropriate to fill space as it is almost always popped when we receive the shipment.
 Use packaging paper to fill any voids within the box after contents are added helps to ensure safe arrival.